fulcrumgenomics/fgbio/tools/develop/TrimPrimers.md

 The `--first-of-pair` option will cause only the first of pair (R1) reads to be trimmed based solely on the primer location of R1.
-This is useful when there is a target specific primer on the 5' end of R1 but no primer sequenced on R2 (eg. single gene-specific primer target enrichment).
+This is useful when there is a target specific primer on the 5' end of R1 but no primer sequenced on R2 (eg. single gene-specific primer target enrichment), as well as fragment reads.
 In this case, the location of each target specific primer should be specified in an amplicons left or right primer exclusively.
 The coordinates of the non-specific-target primer should be `-1` for both start and end, e.g:

 ```
 chrom  left_start  left_end  right_start right_end